AzizHussain/AlphardRepairManualTranslation/README.md

 # Requirements
 You will require:
 - A Japanese copy of the Alphard AH20 repair manual (the XML version)
-- A Windows computer with Powershell 5 (Windows 10 will hav it by default)
+- A Windows computer with Powershell 5 (Windows 10 will have it by default)
-- The Various PowerShell scripts
+- The various PowerShell scripts in this repo

 # Instructions
 Open each script in turn and run it.
 You will be prompted to select the repair manual source and where to copy a temporary version of the repair manual to.
 Run each successive script in turn.